AN ITINERARY TO WHAT TO DO IN THE DOLOMITES

 Best Time to Visit

-It is best not to visit in the summer months because it is hot and also the peak season, particularly in July and August.
+To be able to do the “best things to do in the Dolomites” I think, the best not to visit in the summer months because it is hot and also the peak season, particularly in July and August.
 I visited in September and totally loved it.
 It was not crowded, the weather was warm, and the hotel prices were not too high.
 May, June, September, and October are the best months to visit.
+Restaurants/activities run during that time and you can do all the top things which you might not be able to do in the colder months.

 I wouldn’t advise visiting any later than October because shops and roads may be closed as it gets closer to winter.